 |Scatter correction ||Rarely used ||Routine and robust |

 |GI tracer interference ||Common ||Minimal |

 |Timing of stress imaging ||post-stress ||Peak-stress |

 |Acquisition of angular projections ||Sequential ||Simultaneous |

 As a result of the robust methods for correction for soft tissue attenuation and photon scatter, a normal PET MPI study will generally appear "more normal" than a normal SPECT MPI study.
 That is, in normal subjects, image quality will typically be good to excellent1 and myocardial tracer activity will be more homogeneous with PET MPI than SPECT MPI.
 Unlike SPECT MPI (in which breast attenuation results in variability in normal perfusion patterns for women and men), normal PET MPI perfusion patterns for women and men are similar to one another.
 Owing to the superior myocardial uptake kinetics of PET MPI tracers and the ability to measure left ventricular systolic function at peak stress, an abnormal PET MPI study will appear "more abnormal" than an abnormal SPECT MPI study.
 Therefore, interpretative confidence is higher for PET MPI studies than for SPECT MPI studies.1 However, confident interpretation of PET MPI studies requires that the PET MPI study is performed properly and that study quality is confirmed with automated quality control software.
 The use of quality control software is mandatory for PET MPI, because it is impossible to exclude artifacts related to patient motion or incorrect attenuation correction (misregistration of transmission and emission datasets) solely by reviewing the reconstructed tomographic slices.
-Unlike traditional SPECT MPI in which the angular projections are acquired sequentially and the rotating raw planar images are available for review, PET MPI images are acquired ...
+Unlike traditional SPECT MPI in which the angular projections are acquired sequentially and the rotating raw planar images are available for review, PET MPI images are acquired simultaneously by ...